Skip to Main Content

 What additional skills, knowledge, and gear do I need?

-Follow the Snowpack
+Follow the Snowpack - Your Daily Avalanche Forecast

-Once you have your AIARE Level 1 Certification (Avi 1 for short), the next crucial step toward being safe in the backcountry happens in your own home before you even step outside.
+Once you have your AIARE Level 1 Certification (Avy 1 for short), the next crucial step toward being safe in the backcountry happens in your own home before you even step outside.
 The best way to stay safe is to evaluate the danger before you go, and to stay home on days that are far too risky.
 As snow people, our general reaction to seeing heavy snowfall in the evening is to immediately start dreaming of powder day face shots in the morning.
 But this kind of riding is generally best to leave in the resort.
 All that unconsolidated blower pow is fun to ride when there’s a team of professionals bombing it and mitigating dangerous zones, but in the backcountry, it’s as clear a sign of high risk as you can get.
 Generally, you want to wait a few days for the fresh snow to bond to the layers below it before venturing out.

 Just owning these tools isn’t enough – you’ll need to practice using them, preferably with people you’ll be touring with, to be effective with them in the event of an avalanche.
 Remember that all three pieces of avalanche safety gear are mandatory: beacon, shovel, and probe.
 Without any one of these pieces, recovery time in an avalanche rescue situation goes up dramatically.